Acute Necrotizing Ulcerative Gingivitis (ANUG) “Trench Mouth”

-Although I’ve never treated a patient with acute necrotizing ulcerative gingivitis (ANUG), I can only imagine the pungent odor that would be evident within the office walls.
+Although I’ve never treated a patient with acute necrotizing ulcerative gingivitis (ANUG), I can only imagine the pungent odor that would be evident.

 As a dentist, I know the smell of periodontal disease.
 It’s a distinct odor that occurs when bacteria have localized deep below the gums and infect bone and gum tissue.

-Acute necrotizing ulcerative gingivitis is a rare form of gum disease you most likely won’t experience.
+Acute necrotizing ulcerative gingivitis is a rare form of gum disease.
 However, understanding this oral condition may encourage improving your oral health.

 What Is Acute Necrotizing Ulcerative Gingivitis (ANUG)?